dan1M/bf-card-game/README.md

 # bf-card-game

-Multiplayer card game based on brave frontier cards we created.
+Multiplayer card game based on brave frontier cards we created. (inspired by the original game)